ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

-# Types of Glue
+# Types of Glue in Referral Responses

    This section describes different types of glue that may be found in DNS referral responses.
 Note that the type of glue depends on the QNAME.
 A particular record can be in-domain glue for one response and sibling glue for another.

-## In-Domain Glue {#indomainglue}
+## Glue for In-Domain Name Servers {#indomainglue}

    The following is a simple example of glue records present in the delegating zone "test" for the child zone "foo.test".
-The nameservers for foo.test (ns1.foo.test and ns2.foo.test) are both below the delegation point.
+The name servers for foo.test (ns1.foo.test and ns2.foo.test) are both below the delegation point.
 They are configured as glue records in the "test" zone: